harlan-zw/nuxt-seo/docs/content/2.sitemap/4.api/nitro-hooks.md

 Nitro hooks can be added to modify the output of your sitemaps at runtime.

-If you need to modify the behavior at build time, use [Nuxt Hooks](/sitemap/api/nuxt-hooks) instead.

 ## `sitemap:resolved`

 **Type:** `async (ctx: { urls: SitemapConfig; sitemapName: string }) => void | Promise<void>`